Learning Resources

 Run: Book One and Run: Book Two by John Lewis

-Satchel Paige: Striking out Jim Crow by James Sturm
+Satchel Paige: Striking Out Jim Crow by James Sturm

 • This graphic novel discusses the career of Negro League Baseball pitcher Satchel Paige.